ZeeshanMansoor260/takehome-questions/solutions/question1/ReadME.md

 Instructions for Running:
 python Q1.py

 By default, it will run all the examples outlined in the question.
-If you want to add more samples please add them in the list S and D respectively.
+If you want to add more samples, please add them in the list S and D respectively.